rulecom/woorule/README.txt

 * Bugfixes

 = 0.4 =
-* Bugfix.
-Missing assets.
+* Fixed missing assets

 = 0.5 =
-* New features.
-Bugfixes.
-Newest WP support
+* New features
+* Bugfixes

 = 0.6 =
-* New features.
-Bugfixes.
+* New features
+* Bugfixes

 = 1.1 =
-User\order meta fields.
+* User\order meta fields
-Default data improvements
+* Default data improvements
-Bugfixes
+* Bugfixes
-Visual Adjustments
+* Visual Adjustments

 = 1.2 =
-Bugfixes
+* Bugfixes

 = 1.3 =
-Bugfixes
+* Bugfixes

 = 1.4 =
-Bugfixes
+* Bugfixes

-= 1.5 =
+= 2.0 =
-UI improvements.
+This is a major release with a focus on streamlining the user experience and setup process.
+If you are upgrading from an earlier version, refer to the [FAQ](https://wordpress.org/plugins/woorule/#faq) to avoid any disruptions in service.

+* Moved WooRule settings page to the menu bar
+* Moved API key entry to main plugin page
+* Removed configurable mailing events.
+Events will now automatically trigger without any setup.
+Refer to the plugin documentation for more details.
+* Moved checkout signup form for newsletters to the main plugin page
+* Overhauled UI and added field descriptors
+* Per-product VAT amount is now included in the order data
+* Other small bug fixes